Kingkill666/Pizza-Party/BETA_USER_GUIDE.md

 ```
 Issue: "Insufficient balance for entry fee"
 Solution:
-1. Ensure you have at least 0.001 Sepolia ETH
+1. Ensure you have at least 0.001 Base Sepolia ETH
-2. Account for gas fees (~0.0001-0.001 Sepolia ETH)
+2. Account for gas fees (~0.0001-0.001 Base Sepolia ETH)
-3. Get more Sepolia ETH from faucets if needed
+3. Get more Base Sepolia ETH from faucets if needed
 4. Try entry again
 ```

 #### Beta Testing Notes
 ```
-Important: This is beta testing on Sepolia testnet
+Important: This is beta testing on Base Sepolia testnet
-- Entry fees are 0.001 Sepolia ETH per game
+- Entry fees are 0.001 Base Sepolia ETH per game
-- Sepolia ETH has no real value but is used for jackpots
+- Base Sepolia ETH has no real value but is used for jackpots
 - All gameplay is simulated except for entry fees
 - Perfect for testing without real money risk
 ```